Verrrtigo/countries-dockerised/Readme.md

 The default/home route (`/`) will show a list of all countries.
 The table is sortable by clicking on the header to sort by, toggling between ascending and descending.
 There is also a possibility to search the table.

-There are three links to get a differently filtered table -list all countries
+There are three links to get a differently filtered table
+- list all countries
--list all countries with a population smaller than Lithuania -list all countries that are in Europe
+- list all countries with a population smaller than Lithuania
+- list all countries that are in Europe